 Environmental Impact Assessment

-The Environmental Impact Assessment Directive (Council Directive 85/337/EEC as amended by Directive 97/11/EC and 2003/35/EC on the assessment of the effects of certain public and private projects on the environment) requires member states of the EU to carry out assessments of the environmental impact of certain public and private projects before they are allowed to go ahead.
-The Directive is implemented in Ireland by the Planning and Development Acts, the Planning and Development Regulations 2001 to 2002 and the European Communities (Environmental Impact Assessment) Regulations 1989-2006.
+The Environmental Impact Assessment Directive is covered under the Council Directive 85/337/EEC as amended by Directive 97/11/EC and 2003/35/EC.
+This legislation requires member states of the EU to carry out assessments of the environmental impact of certain public and private projects before they are allowed to go ahead.
+This was implemented in Ireland by the Planning and Development Acts 2000-2018, the Planning and Development Regulations 2001 to 2002 and the European Communities (Environmental Impact Assessment) Regulations 1989-2006.

-The aim of the Environmental Impact Assessment (EIA) process is to ensure that projects which are likely to have a significant effect on the environment are assessed in advance so that people are aware of what those effects are likely to be.
-The assessment must be carried out in certain cases.
-For example, motorways, large scale developments in agriculture, the food industry, chemical industry, infrastructure and urban developments all require an EIA.
-When submitting a planning application for such a development, the applicant must also submit an Environmental Impact Statement (EIS).
-The regulations set thresholds above which an EIA required.
+The Environmental Impact Assessment (EIA) process ensures that projects which are likely to have a significant effect on the environment are assessed in advance so that people are aware of what those effects are likely to be.
+The assessment must be carried out for certain projects including:

-The local authority (or An Bord Pleanála) may require that an EIS be prepared, even if the development is below the threshold but if it is likely to have a significant effect on the environment.
+The local authority (or An Bord Pleanála) may require an EIS to be prepared if it is likely to have a significant effect on the environment, even if the development is below the threshold.
 The full list of projects and threshold limits are set out in the Planning and Development Regulations.

 It is not possible to get outline planning permission for developments covered by the EIA.
 The notices about the application for planning permission must include the fact that an EIS is available and the local authority’s weekly list of planning applications must identify those applications involving an EIS.

 You may get a copy of any EIS used in a planning application from the local authority or An Bord Pleanála.
-You may comment on an EIS in the same way as you may comment on any other aspect of a planning application.
+You may comment on an EIS in the same way as any other aspect of a planning application.

 Strategic Environmental Assessment

 Strategic Environmental Assessment (SEA) is the process by which environmental considerations are required to be fully integrated into the preparation of plans and programmes and prior to their final adoption.
-The EU Directive on Strategic Environmental Assessment (SEA) applies to a number of sectors including agriculture, forestry, fisheries, energy, industry, transport, waste management, water management, telecommunications, tourism and land use planning.
 SEA means that plans and programmes must be assessed for their environmental effect before they are adopted.
+The EU Directive on Strategic Environmental Assessment (SEA) applies to a number of sectors including:

 The SEA Directive (2001/42/EC) is implemented in Ireland by the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004 (SI 435/2004) and the Planning and Development (Strategic Environmental Assessment) Regulations 2004 (SI 436/ 2004) as amended by SI 200/2011 and SI 201/2011.